lucee/Lucee/README.md

 Lucee Server (or simply Lucee) is a dynamic, Java based, tag and scripting language used for rapid web application development.

-Lucee simplifies technologies like webservices (REST, SOAP, HTTP), ORM (Hibernate), searching (Lucene), datasources (MSSQl, Oracle, MySQL and others), caching (infinispan, ehcache, and memcached) and many more.
+Lucee simplifies technologies like webservices (REST, SOAP, HTTP), ORM (Hibernate), searching (Lucene), datasources (MSSQL, Oracle, MySQL and others), caching (infinispan, ehcache, and memcached) and many more.

 Lucee provides a compatibility layer for Adobe ColdFusion &copy;  CFML using less resources and delivering better performance.